Day 1 : ISTANBUL

 Drive to Antioch of Pisidia, where nearly the whole city came to hear Paul preach during his first missionary journey (Acts 13:14-52).
 The marvelous excavations include the ancient church and the great first-century Temple of Augustus.
 Today, you will travel the Royal Road that once connected Ephesus with distant Babylon.
 Visit the unexcavated site of ancient Colossae by the village of Honaz.
 The Apostle Paul wrote one of his prison epistles to the church at Colossae, a city situated on the Lycus River.
 At Hierapolis (Pamukkale), enjoy the “Cotton Castles” of brilliant white calcium rock formations and hot-water travertine’s, where hot mineral waters emerge from the earth and cascade over cliffs.
 As the water cools, the calcium precipitates and clings to the cliffs, forming snowy white travertine’s (waterfalls of white stone), which give credence to the name Pamukkale, meaning “cotton castle”.
 This enchanting place is one of the natural wonders of Asia Minor.
 The churches here in Hierapolis, Colossae, and Laodicea once flourished under the ministry of Epaphras (Colossians 4:12-13).
 Overnight stay in Pamukkale.

-Day 8 : HIERAPOLIS – PHILADELPHIA – SARDIS – SMYRNA (B – D)
+Day 8 : LAODICEA – PHILADELPHIA – SARDIS – SMYRNA (B – D)

-Explore incredible excavations at Hierapolis, including a Byzantine church, the Great Theatre, the Temple of Apollo, and the Plutonium, which pagan cults once called “the entrance to hell.”
-Examine the intriguing sites of the Churches of Revelation.
-Laodicea (Rev. 3:14-22) will take you back to the first century.
+Explore incredible excavations at Laodicea (Rev. 3:15-16), including recently restored Central Church, Ancient Theatre, the Temple A, and the city will take you back to the first century.
 At Philadelphia (Rev. 3:7-12), your Bible will come alive as you read it in light of firsthand study.
 This city was located along the important trade route that linked Pergamum in the north with Laodicea to the south.
 In A.D.
 17, an earthquake devastated twelve Asian cities, including Philadelphia, and for a time the people lived in fear of aftershocks.
 Philadelphia was rebuilt with help from Emperor Tiberius.
 At Sardis (Rev. 3:1-5), your thoughts will turn to the Old Testament period following the 586 B.C. destruction of Jerusalem.
 That was the time when the phrase “rich as Croesus” originated.
 Croesus (560-546 B.C..) was the king of Lydia, and Sardis was his capital.
 Gold was discovered in the Pactolus River at Sardis and it was here that coinage began, as we know it.
 Cyrus and the Persians defeated and captured Croesus for all his wealth and made Sardis the administrative center for the western part of their empire.
 The fabled Royal Road connected Sardis with the Persian cities to the east.
 Sardis was the hardest hit of the twelve cities destroyed in the earthquake of A.D.
 17. Emperor Tiberius, according to the Annals of the historian Tacitus, gave much relief towards its rebuilding.
 Your visit to Sardis will include the imperial court and the ancient Jewish synagogue.
 You will rest in the shade of the Temple of Artemis, while studying in the light of prophetic Scripture.
 Finally, enjoy dinner at one of Smyrna’s famous kebab or seafood restaurants.
 Overnight stay in Izmir.

 Day 9 : MILETUS – DIDYMA – KUSADASI (B – D)